A range of guides are available to support staff engaged in teaching and supporting learning within the University of Suffolk.

 This introductory guide provides an overview of the assessment process within the University of Suffolk, including guidance on designing assessment tasks and communicating them effectively to students, pre-issue moderation, managing the submission process, marking, internal and external moderation, Assessment Board procedures and providing feedback to students.

-Generic undergraduate marking criteria (pdf) (see also Word version that can be adapted to suit staff needs)
+Generic marking criteria (pdf) (see also Word version that can be adapted to suit staff needs)

-The University's generic undergraduate marking criteria are designed to provide a framework within which individual departments and partner colleges can develop their own marking criteria relevant to the level, subject areas and assessment types offered.
+The University's generic marking criteria are designed to provide a framework within which individual schools and partner institutions can develop their own marking criteria relevant to the level, subject areas and assessment types offered.
 The criteria have been developed for each level of study in accordance with the expectations of the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014), indicating the intellectual progression and development that students are expected to achieve throughout their course.